Central Narcotics Bureau: Direct-Entry Sergeant

-CNB officers are issued and trained in the use of Glock 19 pistols as a standard issue sidearm.
-Officers are also trained and issued with expandable batons for less than lethal self-defense options, bulletproof vests and handcuffs for restrains.

 Special Task Force

-CNB maintains a small, specialized and covert unit called the Special Task Force (STF) which carry out high risk operations (such as vehicle pursuits and conducting house raids), forced entry and performing round-the-clock surveillance of syndicate activities since 1997.
-Officers must have at least two years of experience in CNB to join the STF.
-Members have access to battering rams and electric cutters for forced entry with Heckler & Koch USP Compact pistols issued as their primary firearm.
+The CNB maintains a small, specialised and covert unit, the Special Task Force (STF).

+The STF carry out high risk operations such as vehicle pursuits, conducting house raids, forced entry, and performing round-the-clock surveillance of syndicate activities since 1997.

+Officers must have at least two years of experience in the CNB in order to join the STF.

 Organisation structure

-The bureau is commanded by the director, who is assisted by the deputy director.
+The CNB is headed by a director, who is assisted by a deputy director.

 Supporting the director and deputy director are the operational line and staff divisions, namely Intelligence Division, Enforcement Division, Investigation Division, Operations Division, Policy, Planning and Research Division, Corporate Services Division, Communications Division and Staff Development Division.

 There is also an Internal Investigations Office and Psychology Unit that provide additional staff support.

 Enforcement Sector 1 covers the geographical boundaries served by the Singapore Police Force's 'A' (Central), 'E' (Tanglin), and 'G' (Bedok) divisions, as well as Marine and Airport.
 Enforcement Sector 2 covers the geographical boundaries served by SPF's 'F' (Ang Mo Kio), 'J' (Jurong) and 'L' (Woodlands) divisions, as well as Tuas and Woodlands Checkpoints.